OpenPuya/PY32F002B_Firmware/Projects/PY32F002B-STK/Example_LL/I2C/I2C_TwoBoard_CommunicationMaster_Polling_Init/readme.txt

 2. Reset the slave and then the master
 3. After the reset is complete, press the user button of the host to start communication between the master and slave
 4. Observe the LED of the master and slave.
-When the LED lights of the master and slave turn from off to steady on, it indicates that the master and slave receive and send data successfully; When the LED of the host or slave is blinking, it indicates that the host or slave fails to receive and or data.
+When the LED lights of the master and slave turn from off to steady on, it indicates that the master and slave receive and send data successfully; When the LED of the host or slave is blinking,it indicates that the host or slave fails to receive and or data.
 ================================================================================
 注意事项：
 PB3     ------> I2C_SCL